 The Scriptures call us to be reconciled to God.
 Reconciliation is the restoration of the union, favor and friendship with God that was lost by the fall of Adam through sin.
 Our sin separates us from God, and Christ’s sacrificial, substitutionary death, and his subsequent resurrection is the only payment acceptable to the Heavenly Father.
 The Bible tells us that our Savior was named “JESUS: for he shall save his people from their sins.”
 (Matt.
 1:21).
 Would anyone be so foolish to believe that we can dissect God’s gift of salvation in such a way, as to receive his forgiveness and deliverance from the deserved punishment for our sins, but ignore or reject his deliverance from the power of sin?
 If we truly desired deliverance from sins power, and not just its penalty, did not our repentance and faith gladly embrace him as Lord?

 Are any so presumptuous as to accept the gift of the love from a spouse in holy matrimony, but never desire to be faithful to them; and reject offering sincere vows of commitment?
-Does this sound ridiculous to you?
+Does the following scenario sound ridiculous to you?
 “I love you so much.
 I can’t wait to spend my life with you.
 But, I’m afraid I can’t reject the other loves of my life.”
 In that same vein of thought, can you hear the absurdity of the following prayer to the Lord?
 “Oh God, I know you are a holy God.
 I realize you hate sin so much, that you sent your Son Jesus to die for all the wicked things I have done.
 I understand you love me and have offered me eternal life.
 I love you, and appreciate you sacrificing so much for me.
 I’ll take your gift of living forever, but I’m not quite ready to reject my sinful lifestyle and allow you to control my life.
 I know you want to change me, and have the power to deliver me from sin.
 Maybe in a few years I’ll allow you to have full control of my life.
 Thanks for the gift.
 I’ll see you later.”
 What mockery!
 When our evangelism dissects and dilutes God’s salvation message, we end up with no salvation message at all.
 If we do not count Christ worthy to be our Lord, he will not sacrifice his holiness on the altar of our lusts to be our Savior.

 In Luke chapter 19 we read about a publican named Zacchaeus who climbed a sycomore tree because he sought to see Jesus.
 When Jesus told him to “make haste, and come down; for to day I must abide at thy house,” Zacchaeus immediately came down, and made a public commitment to the Lord.
 “Behold, Lord, the half of my goods I give to the poor; and if I have taken any thing from any man by false accusation, I restore him fourfold.”
 Do you see Zacchaeus’ heart?
 He acknowledged his wrong, and turned from it.
 This is repentance.
 The Lord recognized it as repentance too, for he said, “This day is salvation come to this house, forsomuch as he also is a son of Abraham.
 For the Son of man is come to seek and to save that which was lost.”